Loading Events

 $10.00 – $15.00

 A highway centuries older than the ones we travel today, there exists a largely undocumented 300-mile network of colonial-era canals connecting our Lowcountry rivers for the purpose of travel, trade, and survival.
 We are incredibly honored to host Virginia McGee Richards for the launch of The Inner Passage, the result of a fifteen-year project to honor a deep history relatively unknown.
 Richards’ photographs, which were developed on site using the water of the fields and riverbanks, include portraits of Lowcountry descendants, as well as centuries-old “Witness Trees” — live oaks that still stand over the waterway, yet also witness to centuries of planting seasons, river baptism, prayers, war, poverty, massacres, and canal construction.
-Part fieldwork, part excavation, this important collection of work, along with an essay by Dr. Imani Perry offer a powerful living map of history.
+Join us in partnership with the International African American Museum (IAAM) to explore a collection of part fieldwork, part excavation, and an overall deeply important collection of work, along with an essay by Dr. Imani Perry offer a powerful living map of history.

 About the Author